milos-pujic/playwright-e2e-tests/docs/minikube-setup-mac.md

     minikube stop

-Next time when you start it it will be in same state as when you stopped it.
+Next time when you start it will be in same state as when you stopped it.

 Minikube configuration can always be checked in `~/.minikube/machines/minikube/config.json` file.

 ## Configure machine to use minikube

-To use minikube with ease there are couple of tips and tricks which can help you.
+To use minikube with ease there are a couple of tips and tricks which can help you.

 ### (optional) Minikube Dashboard